memcachier/mc/README.md

 This is a (pure) Go client for [Memcached](http://memcached.org).
 It supports the binary Memcached protocol and SASL authentication.
 It's thread-safe.
+It allows connections to entire Memcached clusters and supports connection pools, timeouts, and failover.

 ## Install